caspergrl/GT-UX-UI-Dec2022-June2023/03-week/01-lesson.md

 - Then create wireframes and build a wireflow.

-- Once the prototype is complete, we would mockup the final user flow.
+- Expand the flow to include details such as if/then scenarios and decisions.

 ## SLIDE 23
 **Step 1.
 Define the User Goal** - "As a shopper, I want to cash out my earnings instantly, right after my work shift."